Array#zip

 When to use it

-zip is ideal when you have parallel arrays that represent related data (keys/values, coordinates, name/score pairs).
+zip is ideal when you have parallel sequences that represent related data (keys/values, coordinates, name/score pairs).
 For quick iteration over parallel data, the block form avoids intermediate allocation:

 # Block form: no intermediate array